Overview of disposition reviews

 The Pending disposition shows items that have reached the end of their retention period and require a disposition review.
 After reviewing each item, decide if you want to apply a different retention label to it, extend its retention period, or permanently delete it.
 You can select multiple items.

-The Disposed items tab shows dispositions were approved for deletion during a disposition review and are now in the process of being permanently deleted.
+The Disposed items tab shows dispositions were approved for deletion during a disposition review and are now in the process of being permanently deleted or items marked as records that have now been deleted.
 Items that had a different retention label applied or their retention period extended as part of a review won't appear here.

 Filter the disposition views